csiro-data-school/git-rstudio/setup.md

 title: Setup
 ---

-Make sure you have git and git bash installed to be able to follow along for this lesson.
+This lesson will require both git and RStudio to be installed on your computer.

 You will also need a GitHub account, which you can create at [https://github.com/join](https://github.com/join).